cs3110/textbook/basics/defensive.md

   (* proceed with the implementation of the function *)
 ```

-The second possibility is probably the most informative to the client,
+The second possibility is probably the most informative to the client, because
-because it uses the built-in function `invalid_arg` to raise the
+it uses the built-in function `invalid_arg` to raise the well-named exception
-well-named exception `Invalid_argument`.
-(And in fact that's exactly
+`Invalid_argument`.
+In fact, that's exactly what the standard library
-what the standard library implementation of this function does.)
+implementation of this function does.

 The first possibility is probably most useful when you are trying to
 debug your own code, rather than choosing to expose a failed assertion